| We are pleased and proud to announce that ETTA Center has merged with OHEL Children’s and Family Services.

 Together, ETTA and OHEL are even stronger.
 Together, ETTA and OHEL offer a lifetime commitment to care.Together with you, ETTA and OHEL are embarking on a dynamic, exciting journey of building and new possibilities.

 Who is OHEL?
 Established in 1969 as a foster care agency for abused and neglected children, today OHEL provides a breadth of social services that elevate the lives of thousands of individuals and families facing both acute and everyday life challenges.
 OHEL is a recognized leader in the Jewish community, with 43 years of experience and expertise in psychiatric and developmental disability care.
 OHEL’s 1,200+ staff proactively identifies community challenges, and pioneers services and programs that protect children and strengthen families, such as Camp Kaylie at OHEL, a fully inclusive summer camp.

-Who is Etta?
-The organization you have come to know, love and cherish, Etta, named in memory of Mrs. Etta Israel, is a trailblazing provider for Jews with special needs on the West Coast.
-Etta offers residential services, case management / independent living support, educational services, youth programs, and summer day camp.
+Who is ETTA?
+The organization you have come to know, love and cherish, ETTA, named in memory of Mrs. ETTA, is a trailblazing provider for Jews with special needs on the West Coast.
+ETTA offers residential services, case management / independent living support, educational services, youth programs, and summer day camp.